spacecowboy/AndroidTutorialContentProvider/readme.md

 ```

 Next we set the adapter using a *SimpleCursorAdapter*.
 Initially it has a null cursor.
-The data is getting loaded using a *Loader*.
+The data is loaded using a *Loader*.
 So in *onCreate*, change from:

 ```java